SEND and Inclusion Provision at Hob Hill

 Precision teaching is a highly focused, evidence-based, structured teaching method that’s designed to improve the accuracy and fluency of reading, spelling and maths.
 The main goal of precision teaching is to target and improve specific skills within an intervention.
 Precision teaching is carried out on a one-to-one basis between a teacher and a learner.
 Each intervention session lasts 10 minutes, and takes place daily.

 Precision teaching is designed to get learners to think quickly until they’re able to recall the spelling of a certain word almost instinctively.
 This is why this form of structured teaching intervention is so fast-paced and repetitive - children will learn to read or spell words until they become fluent and confident.
 They only move on to a new skill once they’ve mastered the skill they are currently working on.

 What is Dough Gym?

-What is Lego Therapy?
+What is the Lego Social Skills Group?

 In each session, children work together to build a model following instructions.
 Each child is assigned a role.
 There’s usually:

 - a foreman or director, who makes sure everyone works as a team.

 The children take turns playing the different roles, and together they build the model.
 Towards the end of the session the children have some time to build whatever they want.